thegorgeouslang/TheGorgeousWizard/README.md

 # TheGorgeousWizard
-Project creator for the MVC Framework TheGorgeous
+Project and resource creator for the MVC Framework TheGorgeous